Meghan McCain Calls ‘The View’s’ Joy Behar ‘My Favorite Liberal Sparring Partner’ In Birthday Post

-Meghan McCain called her co-star on The View, Joy Behar her favorite person to discuss politics with in a sweet Instagram birthday post.
-She shared not only a photograph of the two women together on the set of the ABC talk series taken during the most recent holiday season, but some sweet sentiments as a way to honor the series’ longest-running panelist on her special day.
+Meghan McCain called her co-star on The View, Joy Behar, her favorite person to discuss politics with in a sweet Instagram birthday post.
+She shared not only a photograph of the two women together on the set of the ABC talk series from the most recent holiday season, but also some sweet sentiments as a way to honor the series’ longest-running panelist on her special day.

-Meghan is currently on maternity leave after giving birth to her first daughter with husband Ben Domenech, Liberty Sage on September 28.
+Meghan is currently on maternity leave after giving birth to her first daughter with husband Ben Domenech, Liberty Sage, on September 28.
 She shared her deepest feelings toward Joy, whom she regularly debates with when it comes to the show’s political hot topic discussions.
-Their lively banter has led many viewers to believe that off-camera they are not friendly, but it is just the opposite.
+Their lively banter has led many viewers to believe that off-camera, they are not friendly, but it is just the opposite.
 The two women are quite close.

 The photograph that Meghan posted was of herself and Joy as they wore fun Christmas sweaters.
-Joy donned a cardigan that appeared to have Santa Claus stitched atop it.
-The topper had a zipper that was left open and revealed a black shell underneath.
+Joy sported a cardigan that had Santa and Mrs. Claus stitched on it.
+The topper had a zipper that was left open, revealing a black shell underneath.
 Joy paired that with black pants and a fun headband that featured feathers and a small holiday hat.

 View this post on Instagram